AzumattDev/OdinsQOL/README.md

 ### Having issues?
 Post them on my GitHub for me to not forget! (https://github.com/AzumattDev/OdinsQOL/issues)

 # Changelog (latest patch listed first)

+##### 0.8.4

+`NOTE: I am on a two week break from modding, any more enhancements you'd like or bugs needing fixing will be added/fixed when I return.`

+* Update SkillGainFactor config descriptions to make more sense.
+* Potentially game breaking fixes
+    * Fix a bug where the requirement was more than the max stack size or the item can't be stacked would cause a rouge item to be left in the chest.
+(Thanks to Lime18 for the bug report & Bjorn for the fix!)
+    * Fix a bug where pulling resources while having the stack size multiplied would cause an increase in the stack size & sometimes the actual item count.
+(Thanks to Bjorn for the bug report & fix!)
+    * Fix for Pulling resources into the player inventory not grabbing all resources needed to craft if the item doesn't stack.
+(Found when testing Bjorn's fix!)
+* Remove incompatibility with Mod Settings mod.
+Will add back if issues with that mod arise.

 ##### 0.8.3

 * Fixed CFC FillAllKey not working.
 Keyboardshortcut was always returning false, not sure why.
 * Fix Item Stack bug if exact resources are used.
 * Item Drawer stack compat fix.